God has the power to heal us from all types of diseases.

 And then he lied tongue in cheek, "My master sent me to tell you that two

 young prophets have just come from the hill country of Ephraim.
-Please

-give me a talent of silver and two sets of clothing for them."
+Please give me a talent of silver and two sets of clothing for them."

 Did he do a good thing?
 (Let the children respond).
 No!

 But Naaman believed Gehazi and was pleased.
-He answered, "By all means,
+He answered, "By

 When Gehazi came close to Elisha's house, he took the things from the servants